-HU293 Choir III

-This continuation of HU192 offers students interested in the performing arts an opportunity to further develop musical talents.
+HU293 Choir III (1 credit, 0 lecture, 2 lab) Prerequisite: HU191 ested in the performing arts an opportunity to further develop musical talents.
 The choir performs at several campus and community events throughout the academic year with opportunities to perform in small vocal ensembles.